qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 repeating blanks do not add to the word count.
 You can only manually subtract from the word count, using the key ‛CWmin’ short for ‛Count Word minus’.
-This means that if you delete sections in your document, while counting in words, you need to manually subtract the same words.
+This means that if you delete sections in your document, you need to manually subtract the same words.

 Example: after typing something and then typing `<Enter>` twice to start a new paragraph, counts for one word.
 When deleting three words with their